isabella232/pmp-support-site/docs/users/020_registration.md

 The final piece of PMP information you will need to move forward is your GUID, or Globally Unique Identifier.
 You can find this in your PMP account.

 1. Return to your browser window where you are logged into your PMP account.
-If you've lost the page, you can visit https://support.pmp.io/account.
+If you've lost the page, you can visit [the Account page](/account).
-2. Select the "Account" option in the gray tool bar at the top of the page.
+2. Click on your username in the upper right, and select "Manage User".
 3. On the left-hand side of your screen, you will see a field identified as GUID.
 The alphanumeric string is the unique GUID for your account.
 4. Using your cursor, highlight the GUID string and copy the selected area.
 5. Open your saved MS Word or text editor document.